-There is no escaping stress.
+There is no escaping stress in 2020.
 Even the most Zen people in your life have moments when they feel like they’re losing control.
 Anxiety levels in America are increasing.
 It may all seem overwhelming, but there is a simple, effective technique that can help.
 And did we mention that it’s free?

 Yes, we’re talking about deep breathing.
 It’s one of those things that is so obvious, but so helpful — when you actually do it correctly to help manage anxiety and stress.
 So, how can you use deep breathing to help you calm down, and why does it work?
 Dr. Nina Smiley, a psychologist and director of mindfulness programming at the Mohonk Mountain House in New Paltz, New York, shared her knowledge on the topic.

 Before you dismiss breathing as a stress reducer because you’re not someone who regularly practices yoga or meditation — don’t!
 No previous experience is required to reap the benefits of deep breathing.